Message Definitions

 // Wrap a command into an envelope - overloads provide type safetyvar adcCmd = new EnvelopeTestADCCommand { Channel = 1, SampleRate = 1000, Enable = true };var envelope = EnvelopeTestCommandEnvelope.Wrap(adcCmd, 42, 1, true);

-// Get payload message ID to determine which type was wrappedvar payloadId = envelope.GetPayloadMessageId();Validation Rules
+// Get payload message ID to determine which type was wrappedvar payloadId = envelope.GetPayloadMessageId();Hardcoded Magic Bytes

 The generator enforces: